 General Appearance: The Teddy Roosevelt Terrier is a low-set rectangular shaped small hunting terrier; strongly built, giving the appearance of agility and balance.
 Originally bred for ratting and farm work, this multipurpose companion is capable of hunting rodents and vermin above or below ground and treeing small game but is not a spanned breed.
 This is a working terrier and must have the agility, speed, and strength to do the work for which he was developed.
 They are a slow maturing breed, not reaching full maturity until 2 to 3 years of age.
 They are a devoted companion but can be reserved with strangers.

 Size Proportion, Substance: Size - At least 8 inches, not to exceed 14 inches.
 A properly proportioned Teddy Roosevelt Terrier is longer than tall with an approximate height to length ratio of 7:10, exhibiting an overall balance front to rear.
-Height is measured vertically from the ground to the highest point of the shoulder blade and length measured vertically from the point of the shoulder to the point of the buttocks.
-Substance - Substantial bone for a small breed; not course or fine.
+Height is measured vertically from the ground to the highest point of the shoulder blade and length measured horizontally from the point of the shoulder to the point of the buttocks.
+Substance - Substantial bone for a small breed; not coarse or fine.
 A well muscled dog, shown in good physical working condition.